airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Real-World OSINT and OPSEC Examples

 - **Criminals**
-    - *Sony Pictures Hack (2014):* Used OSINT on staff and infrastructure for phishing and breach. [^68]
+    - *Sony Pictures Hack (2014):* Used OSINT on staff and infrastructure for phishing and breach.[^68]
-    - Was revealed by server logs and purchases as stated by cyberpress.org [^69]("North Korean Hackers Shift Strategies – Replacing Old Infrastructure with New Assets")
+    - Was revealed by server logs and purchases as stated by cyberpress.org[^69]("North Korean Hackers Shift Strategies – Replacing Old Infrastructure with New Assets")

     "Email notifications sent via accounts like designedcuratedamy58[@]gmail.com alerted operators whenever targets began assessments or ran malicious curl commands."

-    - *Ashley Madison Breach (2015):* Used OSINT to leak sensitive user data, causing blackmail and public exposure. [^25]
+    - *Ashley Madison Breach (2015):* Used OSINT to leak sensitive user data, causing blackmail and public exposure.[^25]
 - **Civilians**
-    - *Identifying Russian Soldiers:* Used facial recognition and open-source images to ID participants in conflicts. [^55]
+    - *Identifying Russian Soldiers:* Used facial recognition and open-source images to ID participants in conflicts.[^55]
-    - *Cameroon Investigation:* Used metadata and geolocation to verify military abuses. [^23]
+    - *Cameroon Investigation:* Used metadata and geolocation to verify military abuses.[^23]
 - **Law Enforcement**
-    - *Tracking Stolen Property:* Monitored online marketplaces to recover stolen goods. [^24]
+    - *Tracking Stolen Property:* Monitored online marketplaces to recover stolen goods.[^24]
-    - *ShadowDragon’s SocialNet:* Mapped social networks from 200+ sources to aid investigations. [^4]
+    - *ShadowDragon’s SocialNet:* Mapped social networks from 200+ sources to aid investigations.[^4]
 - **OPSEC Failures**
-    - *Guccifer 2.0:* Forgot to activate VPN, exposing real IP and identity. [^3]
+    - *Guccifer 2.0:* Forgot to activate VPN, exposing real IP and identity.[^3]
-    - *Silk Road’s Ross Ulbricht:* Used personal email and left digital traces, leading to arrest. [^5]
+    - *Silk Road’s Ross Ulbricht:* Used personal email and left digital traces, leading to arrest.[^5]

 These guides collectively highlight the importance of strong operational security, the power and risks of OSINT, and the need for continuous vigilance and ethical conduct in information gathering and online behavior.